Open Benchmark

 Finance-Zero Baseline

 A single-call non-agentic baseline: one LLM call, one script, one run.
-If Finance-Zero passes a task, that task is too easy.
+V11 reports it separately from CLI-agent results.

 What's Next